segment-boneyard/nightmare/Readme.md

 ```

 ##### openDevTools
-A boolean to optionally show the DevTools in the Electron window.
+Optionally show the DevTools in the Electron window using `true`, or use an object hash containing `detatch` to show in a separate window.
+The hash gets passed to [`webContents.openDevTools()`](https://github.com/atom/electron/blob/master/docs/api/web-contents.md#webcontentsopendevtoolsoptions) to be handled.
 This is also useful for testing purposes.
 Note that this option is honored only if `show` is set to `true`.

 ```js
 var nightmare = Nightmare({